 Key documents are sources of information relevant to this EA.
 Documents are considered key because of similar actions, analyses, or impacts that may apply to or affect resources in ways like the Proposed Action.
-CEQ guidance encourages incorporating documents by reference.
+Council on Environmental Quality (CEQ) guidance encourages incorporating documents by reference.
 The following documents are considered key documents: